asjadnaqvi/DiD/docs/reading/04_workshops.md

 ---
 layout: default
-title: Workshops and online lectures
+title: Workshops and videos
 parent: Resources
 youtubeId: eiffOVbYvNc
 nav_order: 2
 ---

-# Workshops and lectures
+# Workshops and videos
 {: .no_toc }

+If you are the listening type, then in this section you will find plenty of resources to help you catch up with the latest in DiD.

 ## Table of contents
 {: .no_toc .text-delta }